weesaal1032/baskethunt/README.md

 - `/admin` now surfaces an operations overview with rolling 24-hour metrics for call ingestion, recording downloads, transcription completions, and job failures alongside queue depth and storage utilisation.
 - Alerts raise when local disk consumption exceeds 80% or when recent job failures require investigation; admins can drill into the bundled log viewer at `/admin/logs`.
-- Storage backend usage is summarised per driver, helping operators identify when to migrate recordings to S3 and ensuring health dashboards reflect the most recent telephony poll timestamp.
+- Storage backend usage is summarised per driver, helping operators identify when to migrate recordings to S3 and ensuring health dashboards reflect the most recent telephony poll timestamp alongside scheduler/job heartbeat data sourced from `/health/status`.

 ## Modules